eProsima/Shapes-Demo-Docs/docs/firststept.rst

 - **Content Based Filter:** This filter draws a rectangle in the shapes window.
 Only the instances that are included in this rectangle are accepted.
 The rest of them are ignored.
 The user can dynamically resize and move this content filter.

-Take into acoount that Disabling positive ACKs and modify Lifespan will not have any visual effect.
+Note that using Lifespan QoS will not have any visual effect.

 Other Options
 -------------